-Having a tax plan in place before 30 June will enable you to make strategic decisions to maximise your returns come tax time.
+Having a tax plan in place before 30 June will help you make strategic decisions to maximise your returns come tax time.

 Tax planning tips

 The end of the tax year will soon be upon us with 30 June just around the corner.
-Now’s a good time to take a look at your expected taxable income (essentially, what your business earned minus any allowable deductions) for the current financial year and your projected/expected taxable income for 2018/19, as they will help guide your tax planning strategy.
+Now’s a good time to take a look at both your expected taxable income (your business’s assessable income, minus any allowable deductions) for the current financial year 2020-21; and your projected/expected taxable income for 2021-22, as they will help guide your tax planning strategy.

-If you are expecting to have a higher income this financial year, compared to your projections/expectations for the next financial year, you can talk to your accountant to consider:
+If you are expecting to have a higher income this financial year, compared to your projections/expectations for the next financial year, talk to your accountant to consider:

-- Reviewing and finalising your invoicing for the current tax year, and postponing or bringing forward your invoicing.
+- Reviewing and postponing some of your invoicing for the current tax year, if appropriate.

 - Topping up your voluntary superannuation contributions.

 - Reviewing your debtors and writing off any unrecoverable debts (find out more about deductions for unrecoverable income).

-- Immediately deducting any start-up expenses – such as obtaining legal or accounting advice on business structure, and fees in relation to establishing the structure (e.g. ASIC company registration fee).
+- Deducting any start-up expenses, if applicable – such as obtaining legal or accounting advice on your business structure, and fees in relation to establishing the structure (eg. ASIC company registration fee).

-If you are expecting to have a higher income next financial year, you can talk with your account to consider:
+If you are expecting to have a higher income next financial year (2021-22), talk with your accountant to consider:

-- If it’s appropriate to do so, bringing forward any invoicing into the current financial year for scheduled work that will be carried out in the next financial year.
+- Bringing forward any invoicing into the current financial year for scheduled work that will be carried out in the next financial year, if it is appropriate to do so.

 - Paying your expenses as they are due, rather than pre-paying them in advance during the current tax year.

-- Purchasing any additional equipment or business assets.
+- Purchasing any required equipment or business assets in this year.
 If you decide to purchase business assets, you should base this decision on the needs of your business.
-For example, if you need to purchase a vehicle for deliveries to expand your business operations to help you achieve your business goals, or because it is in line with your business plan.
+For example, you might need to purchase a vehicle for deliveries to help expand your business operations in order to achieve business goals, or because it is in line with your business plan.

-Tip: Avoid spending on business assets for the sake of claiming tax deductions, In most cases, you’ll find yourself paying $1 to save 30 cents* in tax (*based on the most common business tax rate).
+- Avoid spending on business assets for the sake of claiming tax deductions.
+In most cases, you’ll find yourself paying $1 to save 30 cents* in tax (*based on the most common business tax rate).

 Additional tax tips for small business owners:

-Here are some additional tax planning strategies that you may like to speak to your accountant about.
+Below are some additional tax planning strategies to discuss with your accountant.

-This means accounting for GST on a cash basis rather than accruals, so you pay GST to the ATO when you actually collect it, not when you issue your invoice.
-GST cash accounting is also good for improving your cash-flow.
+This means accounting for GST on a cash basis rather than accruals, so you pay GST to the ATO in the period you actually receive payments, not when you issue your invoice.
+GST cash accounting is also good for improving your cash flow.

 This tax planning strategy is useful in situations where you may be looking to change from a family partnership to a family trust.
-If you’re a Small Business Entity (SBE), you can transfer an active asset of your business (such as goodwill) to another SBE as part of a genuine business restructure, where there has been no change in the ownership of the assets.
+If you’re a small business entity (SBE), you can transfer an active asset of your business (such as goodwill) to another SBE as part of a genuine business restructure, where there is no change in the ownership of the assets.
 This means no capital gains will be payable.
 However, state transfer tax might still apply.

 Is your return correct and current?